ravisahu/MakemojiSDK-Android/README.md

 **Setup the Makemoji TextInput**

 First you will want to add the component to your activity content layout.
-You can change the colors and drawables and layout for the 'Send' button by specifying a style inheriting from MojiInputLayoutDefaultStyle in styles.xml.
+Check out [styles.xml](MojiList/src/main/res/values/styles.xml) for documentation on how to theme this view.

 ```xml
 <com.makemoji.mojilib.MojiInputLayout